erikeldridge/app-quality-cookbook/tools/github.md

 Github is widely used and provides an excellent interface for working with a repository

+## Prerequisites

+* Familiarity with git

 ## Goal

-* Create a github account
+* Obtain a github account
+* Create a repository
-* Use github to host our a repository
+* Clone a repository

 ## Steps

 1. Create an account if you don’t have one already
+1. Create a new repository
+1. Clone your repository

 ## Verify